 In true collaboration, multiple people work on the same project plan or files simultaneously.
 When this occurs, two people might be making edits to the same section.
 An intelligent collaboration tool will let each person working on the file see where the other person is making changes - even if they are occurring simultaneously.
 What about when a team member works on a file offline?
 When it is returned to the online environment, the file should still denote what changes were made offline and by whom, and automatically sync up to the latest version.

 Identify the Types of Users Who Can Overwrite Changes

-Now that you have a better idea of how to research, and what to look for when picking an online collaboration tool for your organization, start your search by deciding which features are the most important.
+Now that you have a better idea of how to research and what to look for when picking an online collaboration tool for your organization, start your search by deciding which features are the most important.
 Don’t make this list alone.
 After all, this software is designed to help people work together.
-Get others involved in the decision and ask them about their process, what would make it easier for them to work with others, and the apps and file types they currently use.
-Once you have this list, rank them in order of importance.
-This will help you identify your needs, which will serve you well when doing your research.
+So, get others involved in the decision and ask them about their process, what would make it easier for them to work with others, and the apps and file types they currently use.
+Once you have this list, rank the features in order of importance.
+This will help you prioritize your needs, which will serve you well when doing your research.

 Collaboration software can help boost productivity and efficiency in your organization.
 Smartsheet is the world’s leading SaaS platform for managing and automating collaborative work.
 Over 70,000 brands and millions of information workers trust Smartsheet to help them align the right people, resources, and processes to get work done.

 With its familiar, intuitive interface, designed for how people actually work, rapid and broad adoption occurs across your organization.
 Use self-service reports and dashboards in Smartsheet to provide real-time visibility into resources, status, and performance so you can rapidly align operations with strategy.